ErfanRzt/Hello-REAL-World-ROS/README.md

 - Simple interaction with the course simulation environment.

 **Week 2: Build your own robot environment**
-- Software representation of a Robot using Unified Robot Description Format (URDF)
+- Software representation of a Robot using Unified Robot Description Format (URDF).
 - ROS parameter server and adding real-world object representations to the simulation environment.

 **Week 3: Autonomous Navigation**
-- Map creation with GMapping package
+- Map creation with GMapping package.
 - Autonomously navigate a known map with ROS navigation.

 **Week 4: Manipulation**